5l1v3r1/Mrs.Robot/README.md

 tensorboard --logdir /tmp/vae_logs
 ```

-Once started, the tensorboard process will print an http:// URL to the
+Once started, the tensorboard process will print an http:// URL to the console.
+Open in browser and see the loss curve:
-console.

-You can open it in the browser and see the loss curve:
 ![Example loss curve from training](https://github.com/lucylow/Mrs.Robot/blob/master/fashion-mnist-vae/vae_tensorboard.png)

+(Image of loss curve from fashion model training)

 ## Serve the model and view the results &#x1F49C;